Harriet Tubman Biography

 Making Her Way North

-Over the years, Harriet had gathered information about people who would help fugitive slaves escape north.
+Over the years, Harriet had gathered information about people who would help fugitive enslaved people escape north.
 Many of these people were religious people called Quakers who wanted slavery to be abolished.
 On the first part of her journey, Harriet stayed with a white woman.
 The woman gave her directions to the next stop and a piece of paper with names on it.
 Harriet was illiterate and could not read the names.
-The names were code words that would verify that Harriet was a legitimate slave trying to find her way to freedom.
+The names were code words that would verify that Harriet was a legitimate enslaved person trying to find her way to freedom.
 Harriet gave the woman her quilt and then began to travel to the next stop.

 A Dangerous Trip